Human Resources Certificate

 - Once you have completed the Application for Admission and received your Student ID Number (SID), please activate your myHighline account.

-- Once your myHighline account is activated, visit Highline’s Registration Website or call the Continuing Education department at 206-592-3785 to begin your registration process.
+- Once your myHighline account is activated, visit Highline’s Registration Website to register for classes!

 Human Resources Certificate Course Descriptions